 - What is the overall size of each segment (say by traffic type - direct, referral, social, etc.) in the test?

-VWO also allows you to compare multiple segments and multiple goals/metrics (if your account is enabled with Data360) in the same view.
+VWO also allows you to compare multiple segments and multiple goals/metrics (if your workspace is enabled with Data360) in the same view.
 This adds a new dimension to the report, as shown in the screenshot below.

 Things to Consider While Working with Segment Comparison in VWO